Chortopodisma

-Chortopodisma is a monotypic genus of insect in the family Acrididae.
+Chortopodisma is a monotypic genus of grasshopper in the tribe Podismini.
 Its only recognized species is Chortopodisma cobellii.

 Description

-Chortopodisma cobellii is similar to Pseudoprumna baldensis.
-Wings do not exist.
-The hearing organ is reduced to small remains.
-The body is light green colored.
-This species has in contrast to other wingless mountain locusts a strong shortened dark band on the flanks of the body.
+Chortopodisma cobellii is similar to Pseudoprumna baldensis, with a light green coloured body and a strong shortened dark band on its flanks (in contrast to other wingless mountain grasshoppers).
+This species is apterous and the hearing organ is vestigial.

 Distribution and mode of life

-This species is endemic to the Italian Alps.
+This species is endemic to the Italian Alps, where it may be called the "Veneto Mountain Grasshopper".
 It is only known from a small area around the Monte Pasubio in altitudes of 1600–2200 m.
 Adult specimens can be found from August to October.